WebAssembly/component-model/design/mvp/CanonicalABI.md

       return Cancelled.TRUE
     if ready_func() and not DETERMINISTIC_PROFILE and random.randint(0,1):
       return Cancelled.FALSE
-    self.ready_func = ready_func
-    self.task.inst.store.waiting.append(self)
+    self.start_waiting_internal(ready_func)
-    return self.suspend(cancellable)
+    return self.block_internal(cancellable)
 ```
-Before anything else, `wait_until` reports any pending cancellation requests if
+As with `Thread.suspend`, before anything else, `wait_until` reports any pending
-the caller is `cancellable`.
-The `randomint` conjunct on the early return if
+cancellation requests if the caller is `cancellable`.
+The `randomint` conjunct
-`ready_func()` is already `True` means that, at any potential suspension point,
+on the early return if `ready_func()` is already `True` means that, at any
-the embedder can nondeterministically decide whether to switch to another thread
+potential suspension point, the embedder can nondeterministically decide whether
-or keep running the current one.
-In particular, when a caller makes an `async`
+to switch to another thread or keep running the current one.
+In particular, when
-call to a callee which `wait_until`s a condition that's already met (e.g. in the
+a caller makes an `async` call to a callee which `wait_until`s a condition
-case of `yield`), the embedder can use scheduling heuristics to decide whether
+that's already met (e.g. in the case of `yield`), the embedder can use
-or not to block the current thread.
+scheduling heuristics to decide whether or not to block the current thread.

 The `Thread.yield_until` method modifies the generic `Thread.wait_until` method
 for the `thread.yield` built-in (and `callback`s returning the `YIELD` code) so